 1. The 28-Day Lag is Real (and Brutal)

 As a designer, I’m used to hitting ‘undo’ or adjusting a layer and seeing the change instantly.
 I went into this expecting the same overnight miracle my topical retinols promised—and failed—to deliver for most of my twenties.
 What I didn’t account for was the biological reality of gut–skin axis communication.
 Your skin cell turnover cycle is roughly 28 days, which means the work the probiotic is doing in your gut today won’t show up on your face for at least a month.
 During the first few weeks, I was convinced I had wasted my money.
-I was taking my 2 capsules per day, but my weekly Sunday morning selfies showed zero improvement.
-It wasn’t until late February that the inflammation started to lose its ‘heat,’ a reminder that true skin healing is a slow metabolic shift, not a quick fix.
+I was taking my two capsules per day, but my weekly Sunday morning selfies showed zero improvement.

 2. Diversity Beats Brute Force CFU Counts

 Before this, I was a ‘more is better’ supplement shopper.
 I thought if a probiotic didn’t have 50 billion CFUs (Colony Forming Units), it wasn't doing anything.
-But I’ve learned that flooding your system with a massive dose of a single strain can actually backfire, preventing your native microbiome from colonizing effectively.
+But I’ve learned that flooding your system with a massive dose of a single strain can actually backfire, preventing your native microbiota from colonizing effectively.
 PrimeBiome focuses more on the specific strains that talk to the skin’s inflammatory response rather than just sheer volume.
 It’s a lot like color theory; you don’t need more pigment to make a design work, you need the right palette.
-This nuance is something I wish I’d researched years ago before I spent a decade why my $120 retinol routine failed until I fixed my gut.
-I’m not a doctor or a nutritionist—just a woman with a spreadsheet and a very expensive history of buying the wrong things—so you should definitely talk to your own professional before messing with your internal ecosystem.

 3. The 'Adjustment Period' Involves Some...
 Sensory Details

 No one talks about the transition phase, but my spreadsheet has a dedicated column for it.
-For the first ten days, starting around January 15th, I experienced a strange, localized bubbling sensation in my lower abdomen at exactly 4 PM every day.
+For about the first ten days in mid-January, I experienced a strange, localized bubbling sensation in my lower abdomen in the late afternoons.
 It wasn’t painful, just distracting, like a tiny carbonated beverage was being poured inside me.
 Then there was the gas.
-It was significant enough that my boyfriend started lighting incense in our small Portland apartment to mask the ‘science experiment’ happening in my digestive tract.
-It leveled off by the two-week mark, but those first few days were a lesson in patience and air freshener.
-On the plus side, I actually grew to like the faint, earthy, sourdough-like smell of the capsules hitting my tongue every morning before my first cup of coffee.
+It was significant enough that my boyfriend started lighting incense in our small apartment to mask the ‘science experiment’ happening in my digestive tract.
+(He’s a saint, truly.)

 4. The Math of the 90-Day Commitment